Dice

 That peach is fuzzy.

-other spellings: fizzy, sparkly, bubbly, carbonated, got the tickle, still got fizz, and gone flat
+variations: fizzy, sparkly, bubbly, carbonated, got the tickle, still got fizz, gone flat

 ★ When mountain folks asked if a drink was "fuzzy," they didn’t mean hairy - they meant fizzy, bubbly, still good to drink. ★